 The Continuity of the Conventional “Me”

 According to the Indo-Tibetan Buddhist tradition, we have a conventional “me,” which is actually an abstraction that is an imputation on the everchanging stream of continuity of the five aggregates factors that make up each moment of our individual subjective experience.
-This conventional “me” is included in the large aggregate that includes everything that is nonstatic and not in the other ones – all the emotions and so on – the aggregate of other affecting variables.
+This conventional “me” is included in the aggregate of other affecting variables – the large aggregate that includes everything that is nonstatic, such as all the emotions.
 The conventional “me” is something that changes from moment to moment, it’s not static.
 “Now I’m doing this, now I’m doing that.”
 Obviously, it is changing from moment to moment.
 Also, it can produce effects.
 “I can wash my clothes; I can make somebody happy; I can make somebody unhappy.”

 That’s why I said, “according to Mahayana.”
 According to Theravada and perhaps other schools of Hinayana, the mental continuum ends at parinirvana, after you become a Buddha or an arhat and die.
 There are different theories.
 In any case, that attainment is probably a long way off for most of us, so our mind-streams are going to last for a long time.

 According to Mahayana, karma can be purified, in the sense of being cleansed away, without needing to ripen.
 According to Theravada, all karma will ripen, even if in trivial forms, before we attain parinirvana.
 No Buddhist system asserts that karma goes on forever.

 There is a big difference between thinking that my mind-stream will end when I become an arhat and thinking that it will go on forever.